 If a Regular Owner purchases a Regular Note for an amount (net of accrued interest) greater than its remaining stated redemption price at maturity, the Regular Owner generally will have premium with respect to the Note (a "Premium Note") in the amount of the excess.
 Such a purchaser need not include in income any remaining OID and may elect, under section 171(c)(2) of the Code, to treat the premium as "amortizable bond premium."
 If a Regular Owner makes this election, the amount of any interest payment that must be included in the Regular Owner's income for each period ending on a Payment Date will be reduced by the portion of the premium allocable to the period based on the Premium Note's yield to maturity.
-In addition, the legislative history of the Tax Reform Act of 1986 states that premium should be amortized under principles analogous to those governing the accrual of market discount (as discussed under "Regular Notes Purchased with Market Discount").
-The election will also apply to all bonds (as well as all REMIC regular Owner at the beginning of the first taxable year to which the election applies and to all fully taxable bonds thereafter acquired by it.
+In addition, the legislative history of the Tax Reform Act of 1986 states that premium should be amortized under principles analogous to those governing the accrual of market discount (as discussed under "-Regular Notes Purchased with Market Discount").
+The election will also apply to all bonds (as well as all REMIC regular interests) the interest on which is not excludible from gross income ("fully taxable bonds") held by the Regular Owner at the beginning of the first taxable year to which the election applies and to all fully taxable bonds thereafter acquired by it.
 A Regular Owner may revoke the election only with the consent of the IRS.